ggwzrd/manic-swords/README.md

 1. Dynamic drawing in HTML5 Canvas: updating each animation frame.
 2. Moving players synchronously in both user screens via POST server request and Socket IO.
-3. Constantly think about performances and how to improve it.
+3. Constantly taking into account performance and how to improve it.
 4. Full-stack JS application with NodeJS as Backend.
 5. Authorization using Feathers.
 6. Managing the data flow with React-redux.